 As an example, standard low-cost low-quality plumbing rubber couplings that can be bought in any hardware store by a bucketload have a nominal lifespan of 5 – 10 years.
 They are acceptable as a temporary fix only.

-However, if the issue requires a more permanent solution, then going for top-quality couplings, such as Fernco or Smith-Blair, is the only feasible choice.
+However, if the issue requires a more permanent solution, then going for top-quality drain pipe couplings, such as Fernco or Smith-Blair, is the only feasible choice.
 These (and similar) manufacturers create fittings that can easily last upwards of 50 years – with regular, everyday use and minimal maintenance.

 At Blair Supply Corp, we carry high-quality piping repair materials, including top-of-the-line drain pipe couplings and plumbing rubber couplings, for a wide range of applications.
 In fact, we are the leading supplier in the utility distribution industry, offering everything from heavy-duty water mains tools to sturdy clamps for industrial water pipe repair.
 We carry products from a great number of reputable suppliers, including Fernco, Krausz, Smith-Blair, Integrity Fusion, and more.